International Foundation Programme for Management, Economics and Finance

 You may apply before your results are available and we can make you a conditional offer.
-We also require a minimum IELTS for UKVI 5.5.

 Accommodation is included in the International Foundation Programme’s fee package.

 Foundation students are allocated a room in a David Russell Apartments (DRA), just a 10-15 minute walk from the Centre for International Foundation Programmes.
-In each apartment there is a shared kitchen and living space and 5 bedrooms (typically same gender, all foundation students), each with a shower-room and study area.
+In each apartment there is a shared kitchen and living space and 5 bedrooms (typically same gender, all foundation students), each with a study area and private toilet and shower.

-Undergraduate students have a meal plan giving them 14 meals per week during semester (i.e. not during University vacations).
-On weekdays (Monday-Friday) students are provided with breakfast and an evening meal, on Saturday and Sunday they are served breakfast and lunch.
-View sample menus for the 14-meal plan at David Russell Apartments.
+Foundation programme students have a meal plan giving them 14 meals per week during semester (i.e. not during University vacations).

 - Monday to Friday: students are provided with breakfast and an evening meal.